 I’ve had a love affair with books my whole life.
 In grade school, my favorite time of day was SQUIRT, otherwise known as Super Quiet Uninterrupted Independent Reading Time.
 In college, I studied literature and creative writing at a small school in Wisconsin, then headed to the big city to get a master’s degree in literary theory from New York University.
 While there, I began my career in publishing, working as a copyeditor and acquisitions editor as I moved to Chicago and then Minneapolis working for independent publishers.
 I couldn’t be happier in my role directing MIBA.
 I believe independent bookstores are that “great good place” (to quote Ray Oldenburg), essential to creating vibrant communities and sustaining literary culture.

 I grew up in Portland, Oregon, which seems to have resulted in an abundant love of both reading and the outdoors–especially both at once.
 I studied creative writing at the University of Montana in Missoula and earned a Master of Arts in English from the University of Wisconsin-Milwaukee.
 As a professional writer and editor I’ve worked in a variety of situations: for instance, I was once a part-time publicist for an art gallery and have also served as the senior editor for a business-writing firm.
-Currently, in addition to my role as the Executive Assistant at MIBA, I’m the Editorial Assistant at Rain Taxi Review of Books, where I support the daily operations of the literary magazine and coordinate the exhibits for the Twin Cities Book Festival.
+Currently, in addition to my role as the Executive Assistant at MIBA, I’m the Managing Editor at Rain Taxi Review of Books, where I support the daily operations of the literary magazine and coordinate the exhibits for the Twin Cities Book Festival.

 Board of Directors